 Office of Research Programs

 The Office’s mission is to enhance and facilitate Departmental research activities through a coordinated, centralized system leading to increased productivity and revenue from research.
-It provides a comprehensive array of support services; helps assure compliance with federal regulations and institutional policies and procedures; and coordinates efforts with OUHSC's Office of Research Administration, Institutional Review Board and General Clinical Research Center.
+It provides a comprehensive array of support services; helps assure compliance with federal regulations and institutional policies and procedures; and coordinates efforts with OUHSC's Office of Research Administration and Institutional Review Board.
 For more information in regards to our Office of Research Programs please contact Kathy Redmond by email at kathy-redmond@ouhsc.edu

 Biomedical and Behavioral Methodology Core